 top of page

 The Kolas system is how the NCAA calculates which teams should qualify for the Division One NCAA Cross Country Championships.
-Kolas uses of a large set of criteria to determine which teams have the most "wins" or "Kolas points" to be selected as one of the 13 "At-Large" teams for Nationals.
+Kolas uses a large set of criteria to determine which teams have the most "wins" or "Kolas points" to be selected as one of the 13 "At-Large" teams for the national meet.

 Franklin was eventually approached by one of his Butler runners named Brian Kolas, a computer science major.
-Kolas developed a computer program that would identify which teams should be selected to the National Cross Country Championships without the time and human error of doing it by hand.
+Kolas developed a computer program that would identify which teams should be selected to the NCAA XC Championships without the time and human error of doing it by hand.
 According to Franklin, the computer program has not yet been wrong.

 How Does The Kolas System Work?